-2.3.1 Regulatory approval
+2.4.1 Regulatory approval

-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the nominated foods.
+As stated above, FSANZ has approved a draft variation to permit the use of the enzyme as a processing aid in brewing, and in the manufacture and/or processing of the nominated foods.

-The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology (see section 1.3.1 above).
-The enzyme is a food produced using gene technology for Code purposes as it is derived from an organism that has been modified using gene technology2.
+The express permission for the enzyme to be used as a processing aid will also provide the permission for its potential presence in food for sale as a food produced using gene technology (see section 1.3.1 above).
+The enzyme is a food produced using gene technology for Code purposes as it is derived from an organism that has been modified using gene technology.